 I think we fight defensiveness by security in our decision.
 Read books about homeschooling, read articles, and pray about why you homeschool.
 Listen to podcasts who affirm and encourage you.
 Find Homeschool Co-op or Community.

 Boundaries & Expectations

 It is OK to not talk about EVERYTHING in your life with EVERY FRIEND.
-Healthy filters , a.k.a. boundaries, are just realistic expectations of others.
+Healthy conversation filters are really just realistic expectations of others.

-My husband, and about two other women, are my only friends with whom I have almost no filters.
-Even then I don't talk about some women issues with my husband, not because he'll judge me, but because he won't be able to help me the way I need.
+My husband, and maybe two other women, are my only friends with whom I have almost no filters.
+Even then I don't expect my husband to discuss some women issues with me, not because he'll judge me, but because he won't be able to help me the way I need.
 It would be an unfair expectation to put him the position to fill all my needs.

-I am not advocating inauthentic conversation, but having realistic expectations of other humans.
-It is unrealistic for a public school mom to expect me to vent with them over parenting choices I don't share, or just don't understand, because I haven't experienced them, and vice versa.
+I am not advocating inauthentic conversation, I am advocating having realistic expectations of other humans.
+It is unrealistic for a public school mom to expect me to vent with them over parenting choices I just don't understand because I haven't experienced them, and vice versa.
 I can't talk to you for hours about PTA because I just don't get it.
 My PS friends also can't give me advice on the best Math Curriculum to use with my 7th graders.

 All parents have the SAME GOAL, but we walk different roads to accomplish that goal.
 We can talk about our parenting goals together, but be aware of how, and to whom, you talk about the roads you take to reach that goal.